 Our first introduction to Frias Family was a rosé wine many years ago at a tasting in San Francisco.
 This was a varietal blend you won’t find anywhere else in Napa as it contains Cabernet Sauvignon, Cabernet Franc and Syrah.
 It is orangish pink in color.
 Aromas of watermelon and strawberries lead to similar flavors on the palate.
 There is no bitter finish on this one that you sometimes find in select rosé wines.
 Depending on your taste your palate may trick you into thinking there is some residual sugar but it is totally dry.

 Tastings are for serious enthusiasts and are held in north Napa (by appointment only) in a two-story set of offices appropriately called the Cooperage Square Business Center.
-This location is ideal as it is right next to Highway 29 on the north bound side.
+Their tasting room is referred to as ‘the man cave’.
+This location is ideal as it is right next to Highway 29 on the north bound direction.
 Tastings are private.
-At the time of our latest update, this small complex is now home to three Napa producers plus another one plans to move in at the end of 2016.
+At the time of our latest update, this small complex is home to one other Napa producer – although over the years other wine producers or wine related businesses have been tenants for short periods of time.

 They currently produce around 4,000 cases annually with select distribution in a variety of states including New York, Texas and Florida.
 Their wines also see some distribution in British Columbia and Alberta as well as in Japan.
 For more information or to become a member of their mailing list, visit: www.friasfamilyvineyard.com